wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/troubleshooting.md

 If you are unable to resolve an issue with the Wayfair plugin, you may file a report on [the issues page for the plugin](https://github.com/wayfair-contribs/plentymarkets-plugin/issues) so that it may be evaluated by the Wayfair team.

+**When contacting Wayfair, please include:**
+* Information on any settings that have recently been changed in Plentymarkets.
+* Information on any settings that have recently been changed in the Wayfair plugin.
+* Captures of Plentymarkets logs (and log details) from the time period when issues occurred.

-**When contacting Wayfair, please include information on any settings that have recently been changed in Plentymarkets or in the Wayfair plugin's settings.
-In order to provide you with the best support, Wayfair's representatives may also need to ask you additional questions about your specific configuration.**
+**In order to provide you with the best support, Wayfair's representatives may also need to ask you additional questions about your specific configuration.**